Halfway Houses in Washington, IN

 Services provided:

-• Motivational interviewing, relapse prevention and counseling for substance abuse
+• Motivational interviewing, counseling for substance abuse and cognitive behavioral therapy

 • Accepts private health insurance

-• Housing services, Self-help groups and Mental health services
+• Self-help groups, Mental health services and Case management

 Amethyst House Inc - 45.5 miles from Washington, IN

-Amethyst House Inc is a sober living home in Bloomington, IN, 47404 zip code.
+Amethyst House Inc is a sober living home in Bloomington, Indiana, 47404 zip code.

 Address: 215 North Rogers Street, Bloomington, IN 47404 in Monroe County